jerry81/natural-language/german/mistakes.md

 - Oh is it sunny today?
 - Oh, es ist sonnig heute? - wrong
 - Oh, ist es sonnig heute? - correct

+- Es regnet sehr stark? - incorrect
+- Regnet es sehr stark? - correct

+- Die apotheka is not a person, but is a shop/service